zakisaati/Pseudomonas_pangenome/README.md

 - To see how we created the phylogenetic tree of _Pseudomonas_ , go to [phylogeny](./analyses/phylogeny.md)

 - To see how we built an analyze the _Pseudomonas_ pangenome, and then searched for proteins or functions associated with the _Pseudomonas_ isolation sources go to [pangenome_creation_and_enrichment_analyses](./analyses/pangenome_creation_and_enrichment_analyses.md)

+---

+### Citation
+Saati-Santamaría, Z., Baroncelli, R., Rivas, R., García-Fraile, P. Comparative genomics on the genus Pseudomonas reveals metabolic functions and thousands of genes associated to different environments.
+Nature Ecology and Evolution.
+Under revision.